JanDostal/tul-shell-bash-exercises/README.md

 # Info about work process regarding exercises

-- Individual exercises were being worked on between october 2022 and december 2022
+- Individual exercises were being worked on between October 2022 and December 2022
-- The exercises were uploaded from E-learning to this repository in july 2023, after the end of the 1st year at TUL
+- The exercises were uploaded from E-learning to this repository in July 2023, after the end of the 1st year at TUL